Able (1920 automobile)

-The Able was a small French cyclecar made in Avignon by Paul Toulouse, built between 1920 and 1927.
+The Able was a small French cyclecar made in Avignon,108 Rue Philomarde by Paul Toulouse, built between 1920 and 1927.

 It was a fairly ordinary 4-cylinder light car that utilized engines from companies such as SCAP, Chapuis-Dornier and CIME, ranging from 1100 cc to 1500 cc.
 Some cars were sold under the name "Toulouse".
+The Able was one of many regional makes in France in the 1920s that was unable to compete with mass manufacturers such as Citroen, Peugeot and Renault.